phr3nzy/rulekit/README.md

-# RuleKit - Dynamic Entity Rule Engine
+# RuleKit - High-Performance Entity Rule Engine

 A powerful, type-safe, and flexible rule engine for entity matching and filtering in TypeScript/JavaScript applications.